11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Sigma’s new 18-35 mm F1.8 lens is perfect for capturing that decisive moment in your life with the f1.8 maximum aperture that lets you shoot at lower lighting levels while giving you much creative control with the added depth of field.

-It’s not just any wide to telephoto zoom range–it has quickly become one of Sigma’s most acclaimed lenses among pros and hobbyists alike for its premium optics, excellent fast autofocusing capabilities, beautiful out-of-focus rendering quality, versatile focal length ranges (18mm-35mm) and solid build quality.
+It has quickly become one of Sigma’s most acclaimed lenses among pros and hobbyists alike for its premium optics, fast autofocusing, beautiful out-of-focus rendering, versatile focal length range (18 mm to 35 mm), and solid build quality.

 Sigma 18-35mm f1.8: (best lens for Nikon d3100 for video)